Galba cousini

 Galba cousini is a species of air-breathing freshwater snail, an aquatic pulmonate gastropod mollusk in the family Lymnaeidae, the pond snails.

 Description

 The length of the shell attains 13.8 mm.
+Galba cousini are intermediate hosts of the liver fluke Fasciola hepatica, the causal agent of fasciolosis, a zoonotic parasitic disease.

 Distribution

 This species occurs in the Pacific Ocean off Ecuador.